 A computer program assigns students to specific dates.

 4. If I register on my priority date, when can I make schedule changes?

 You can register as early as your assigned date.
 After that date you may make schedule changes until registration for the semester ends.
-Refer to the registration calendar for the last day to register for a given semester.
+Refer to our important dates for the last day to register for a given semester.

 5. What are my registration options?

-You can register Monday through Friday via the following methods in person, or online.
-In person registration hours are 8 a.m. to 6 p.m.
-Mondays-Thursdays and 8 a.m. to 5 p.m.
-Fridays.
+You can register Monday through Friday via the following methods: in-person or online.
+In-person registration hours are 8 a.m. to 6 p.m.
+Mondays-Thursdays and 8 a.m. to 5 p.m. on Fridays.

 6. Why is there priority registration?

-Priority Registration was implemented in response to significant number of student complaints received from previous registration periods due to high volume and length of time necessary to register on the first day.
-In addition priority registration is meant to give priority to the students who are close to graduation so that they may enroll in the required courses needed to graduate.
+Priority Registration was implemented in response to a significant amount of student feedback received from previous registration periods due to high volume and length of time necessary to register on the first day.
+In addition, priority registration is meant to give priority to the students who are close to graduation so that they may enroll in the required courses needed to graduate.